Raspberry Pi 6 series: expected release window, likely specs, and upgrades that actually matter

 -

-For most Pi workloads, efficiency matters more than headline GHz.
-A Pi 6 that holds performance without aggressive cooling will feel more “next-gen” than one that posts big benchmark numbers and then throttles.
+For most Raspberry Pi workloads, sustained efficiency matters more than peak GHz.
+A Pi 6 that maintains performance in a compact enclosure without aggressive cooling will feel more next-generation than one with higher headline clocks but frequent throttling.

 Graphics and multimedia